rusenask/k8s-kv/README.md

 When __not to__ use k8s-kv:
 * You have a read/write heavy multi-node application (k8s-kv doesn't have cross-app locking).
 * You want to store bigger values than 1MB.
-Currently limitation of bucket in k8s-kv is 1MB and it's because of the limit in Etcd.
+Even though k8s-kv uses compression for the data stored in bucket - it's wise to not try the limits.
+It's there because of the limit in Etcd.
 In this case use something else.

 ## Basics